nfrgosselin/design-system/docs/context/design-v2-implementation-checklist.md

 ## Implementation Approach

+Our implementation approach has evolved to:

-1. Start with foundational tokens and styles
+1. ✅ Start with foundational tokens and styles
-2. Build atomic components in priority order
+2. ✅ Build atomic components with variants to handle multiple use cases
-3. Assemble molecules as needed for each pattern
-4. Create organisms by combining molecules
+3. ✅ Use a mix of variant-based wrappers and specialized components for semantic differentiation
+4. 🔄 Assemble more complex components by composing base components
+5. ⏱️ Implement pattern-specific components and layouts
-5. Test patterns in context of page templates
+6. ⏱️ Test patterns in context of page templates